Designing Scalable Workflows for Apparel Dealers

 Optimizing Internal Design Workflows with AI

 Our design team has been exploring how AI can improve our internal workflows.
 As a small team moving fast, every efficiency counts.
-Recently, we’ve found it especially valuable for prototyping animations—something we previously struggled to communicate effectively in Figma.
-Streamlining handoff has been a key focus for me over the past year, and we’ve made real progress in reducing friction during development.
-Still, organizing and annotating complex Figma files remains time-intensive, which has led me to begin building an AI-enabled Handoff Assistant plugin to help automate that process.
+Recently, we've found it especially valuable for prototyping animations—something we previously struggled to communicate effectively in Figma.
+Streamlining handoff has been a key focus for me over the past year, and we've made real progress in reducing friction during development.
+Still, organizing and annotating complex Figma files remains time-intensive, which has led me to explore ways that new tech can help automate that process in particular.